What to know before you buy

 That is a small amount of interest compared to what you would pay if you followed Kimberly’s financing method.

 Don’t – Buy a car by refinancing your home for 15 or 30 years.
-People keep their cars nowadays over 11 years, but refinancing your home for 30 years increases the amount of money you’re paying for a car.
+People keep their cars nowadays for over 11 years, but refinancing your home for 30 years increases the amount of money you’re paying for a car.

-Kimberly bought her 2004 for $24,000, “I used my HELOC so no financing but in a way I’m still paying for the car as I’ve rolled that HELOC into my mortgage and am still paying on it at 3.75% interest!
-If I had to do over, I wouldn’t of used my home equity and just gotten a loan for 5 yrs and aggressively paid it off as quickly as possible.”
+Kimberly bought her 2004 for $24,000, “I used my HELOC so no financing but in a way, I’m still paying for the car as I’ve rolled that HELOC into my mortgage and am still paying on it at 3.75% interest!
+If I had to do over, I wouldn’t have used my home equity and just gotten a loan for 5 yrs and aggressively paid it off as quickly as possible.”